fullmetalbrackets/blog/src/content/lifestream/game_final-fantasy-xiv.md

 rating: masterpiece
 ---

-I'm about to take a break from this game after playing several times a week, with only breaks for a few months between expansion releases, ever since the release of Final Fantasy XIV: Shadowbringers -- two expansions ago, releasing in July 2019.
+I'm about to take a break from this game after playing several times a week, with only breaks for a few months between expansion releases, ever since the release of Final Fantasy XIV: Shadowbringers -- two expansions ago, released in July 2019.

-I'm burned out and I don't know when I'll be back, but this is the only MMORPG have ever stuck with, and the only one I ever go back to.
+I'm burnt out and I don't know when I'll be back, but this is the only MMORPG that I have ever stuck with and probably the only one I would ever go back to.
 I'll be back next expansion, if not before.